 The problem with mental illnesses or emotional disorders or whatever you want call them, is that people still in this day and age largely don’t understand them, and thus don’t understand those who suffer from them.
 The general public’s level of misunderstanding with regards to things like depression, bipolar disorders, or substance abuse is amazing given how prevalent these issues are in society.
 Many people suffer from severe emotional problems (even rich, talented, intelligent, famous people like Robin Williams), and yet countless more still can’t begin to comprehend what we go through, or even worse pass condescending, inappropriate judgement on those who suffer.

-I could write all day and fill countless posts with my descriptions of the emotional reality of depression, so I’ll try to be as brief as I can.
+I could write all day about the emotional reality of depression, so I’ll try to be as brief as I can.
 When you’re depressed, you’re sad and “down,” yes, but there’s more to it than that.
-You become sad, but you don’t bounce back to being happy — you just stay sad and continue to feel sad.
-Maybe “sad” isn’t even the right word.
-You just feel “depressed” for lack of a better word.
+You become sad, but you don’t bounce back to being happy — your melancholy becomes your base state.
 The things you used to feel good about, the activities that used to fill you with joy, don’t do much for you anymore and it becomes hard to get excited or be happy about most anything; what’s worse is that you don’t understand why.
 If your condition worsens as it often does without outside help, your feelings of loneliness, isolation, and depression deepen and your personality changes further.
 You tend to see things in a constant negative light, you grow paranoid and fear the worst in people.
 You feel people judging you constantly and judge yourself harshest of all.
-As all these feelings compound and make you feel glummer and darker, you start to feel more and more isolated from those around you who appear normal, content, and most insufferable of all, happy.
-You feel like you’re the only one who feels this way, and you feel like few, if any people understand you.
+As all these feelings compound and make you feel glummer and darker, you start to feel more isolated from those around you who appear normal, content, and most insufferable of all, happy.
 Life just becomes one long, sad, depressing, and incredibly un-fun movie that repeats itself ad inifitum.
-You find yourself going through the motions because, well, what else is there to do?

 If personal situations further degrade, a new set of emotions arise: Frustration at your loneliness and isolation, and then resentment at your fellow human beings for not understanding you, for not bothering to help you.
 Then comes the most dangerous feeling of all: Anger.
 Not everyone who experiences depression exhibits feelings of anger the same way of course, but everyone who becomes severely depressed experiences intense feelings of frustration, resentment, and anger to some extent.
 You become mad at yourself for feeling sad all the time, you become mad at the world and other people for making you feel bad, and most of all, you become pissed that you’re the only one who seems to feel this way, that everyone couldn’t care less about how you feel, and worst of all, seem perfectly happy and content regardless of your suffering.